SFOSTER2030/operational-assessment-engine/README.md

 ## About

-Built and maintained by [TFSF Ventures FZ-LLC](https://tfsfventures.com), a UAE-headquartered venture architect (RAKEZ License 47013955).
-The Operational Intelligence Assessment is the entry point for every TFSF client engagement — mapping workflows, identifying automation opportunities, and producing actionable deployment blueprints.
+Built and maintained by [TFSF Ventures FZ-LLC](https://tfsfventures.com), a UAE-headquartered venture architect (RAKEZ License 47013955) with 27 years in payments and software.
+The Operational Intelligence Assessment is the entry point for every TFSF client engagement — mapping workflows, identifying automation opportunities, and producing actionable deployment blueprints across 21 verticals with a 30-day deployment methodology.

 Take the free assessment: [tfsfventures.com/assessment](https://tfsfventures.com/assessment)